 As can be seen, the heart of the idea behind legal estoppel is consistency.
-A similar concept, "dialogical estoppel," can be used to justify the libertarian conception of rights because of the reciprocity inherent in the libertarian tenet that force is legitimate only in response to force and because of the consistency that must apply to aggressors trying to argue why they should not be punished.
-The basic insight behind this theory of rights is that people who initiate force cannot consistently object to being punished.
+A similar concept, "dialogical estoppel," can be used to justify the libertarian conception of rights because of the reciprocity inherent in the libertarian tenet that force is legitimate only in response to force and because of the consistency that must apply to aggressors trying to argue why they should not be punished.29 The basic insight behind this theory of rights is that people who initiate force cannot consistently object to being punished.
 They are dialogically, so to speak, "estopped" from asserting the impropriety of the force used to punish them because of their own coercive behavior.
 This theory also establishes the validity of the libertarian conception of rights as being strictly negative rights against aggression.

 The point at which punishment needs to be justified is when we attempt to inflict punishment upon a person who opposes it.
 Thus, using a philosophical, generalized version of dialogical estoppel, I want to justify punishment in just this situation by showing that an aggressor is estopped from objecting to punishment.
 Under the principle of dialogical estoppel, or simply "estoppel," a person is estopped from making certain claims during discourse if these claims are inconsistent and contradictory.
 To say that a person is estopped from making certain claims means that the claims cannot possibly be right because they are contradictory.
+It is to recognize that his assertion is simply wrong because it is contradictory.